Tax Certification

 What is a W-8BEN?

 A W-8BEN is a tax form certifying that an individual is a non-US person and a beneficial owner for US tax purposes.
-If you are a non-US person, we are required to withhold taxes of up to 30% from dividends and interest you receive.
-The W-8BEN will ask you to certify the foreign country to which you pay taxes, your residential address in that country, your international tax ID number, and whether or not you want to claim US tax treaty benefits to potentially reduce the amount of taxes that we are required to withhold from dividends and interest that you receive.
+If you are a non-US person, we’re required to withhold taxes of up to 30% from dividends and interest you receive.
+The W-8BEN will ask you to certify the foreign country to which you pay taxes, your residential address in that country, your international tax ID number, and whether or not you want to claim US tax treaty benefits to potentially reduce the amount of taxes that we’re required to withhold from dividends and interest that you receive.

 What is a W-9?

 A W-9 is a tax form certifying an individual as a US person for US tax purposes.
 This form will ask you to certify your personal information like your name, address, and social security number.
-US persons should also report whether they have been instructed by the IRS that they are subject to backup withholding.
+US persons should also report whether they have been instructed by the IRS that they're subject to backup withholding.
 If you’re a US person for tax purposes, you can submit your W-9 in the app.

 How do I know if I’m a US person or non-US person for tax purposes?